IPGeo-API/IPGeo-Search/README.md

 ## About

 IPGeo-Search is a python module which allows for easy use of the [IPGeo API](https://github.com/MatthiasRathbun/IPGeo).
 It allows both free and paid users to send requests to the server in just one line of code, allowing for customization of how IP lists are loaded.
-We offer both a paid and free versions of our API on [Our Webpage](http://ipgeo.azurewebsites.net/).
+We offer a 5 day free trial for our API on [Our Webpage](http://ipgeo.azurewebsites.net/).
+To get the free trial API Key, contact our Lab and we will send it to you.

 To Install IPGeoSearch, run